Introduction

 For further details, please refer to descriptions of the individual items in the set.

-Entries of the set: ['angelicin', 'bakuchicin', 'psoralen', 'friedelin']
+Entries of the set: ['angelicin', 'psoralen', 'friedelin']

-NMR Parameters details for Psoralen:
+Details on the NMR parameters for Psoralen:

 Geometry in chloroform at B97-3c.